 Just start a new project, build the app pages and flow in the Mendix Web Modeler, tune the Theme styling and logo of the app, and publish it.
 Then, it’s ready to be opened in the Mendix App on your mobile phone or browser.
 Not just a static prototype, but a real, live app.
 The first iteration of a (hopefully) very successful production app in the future.

 1. Create new app

-You can use one of the Atlas UI based Starting points in the Mendix portal to start a project in the Web Modeler.
-Click on the ‘Create App’ button in the right upper corner and Choose ‘Blank app’.
-This app contains the all new Atlas theming and styling out of the box.
+You can use any of the Atlas UI starter apps in the Mendix portal to start a project in the Web Modeler.
+Click on the ‘Create App’ button in the right upper corner and choose ‘Blank app’.
+This app contains the new Atlas theming and styling out of the box.

 After the new app project is created, you’ll land on the Team Buzz page.